-MagicDraw supports the CoFluent methodology through a dedicated plug-in option.
-With an optional product addition, CoFluent Studio – CoFluent Design's Eclipse-based system-level modeling and simulation environment – offers UML as modeling language and imports MagicDraw projects.
-Users can integrate MagicDraw into CoFluent Studio as an Eclipse plug-in for using a unified modeling and simulation environment.
-CoFluent Studio converts UML models into executable SystemC code.
-As the generated SystemC code is instrumented, execution traces can be analyzed with CoFluent Studio monitoring tools, so designers can predict the behavior and the real-time performance properties of their multicore embedded system models.
+No Magic MagicDraw supports the Intel CoFluent methodology through a dedicated plug-in option.
+Through the MagicDraw integration, Intel CoFluent Studio – an Eclipse-based system-level modeling and simulation environment – offers SysML as modeling language and imports MagicDraw projects.
+Users can integrate MagicDraw into Intel CoFluent Studio as an Eclipse plug-in for using a unified modeling and simulation environment.
+Intel CoFluent Studio converts SysML models into executable Accellera SystemC code for model simulation.
+As the generated SystemC code is instrumented, execution traces can be analyzed with Intel CoFluent Studio monitoring tools, so designers can predict the behavior and the real-time performance properties of their multicore/multiprocessor embedded system models.

-By exporting UML models to CoFluent Studio, designers can use C/C++ as action language and generate transaction-level modeling (TLM) SystemC code to run simulations.
-Co-Simulation with MATLAB/Simulink is also available.
-The instrumented SystemC code coupled with CoFluent Studio's analysis tools allows designers to observe the real-time execution of their models and extract performance figures like latencies, data throughputs, buffer levels, resource loads, power consumption, memory footprint and cost.
+By exporting SysML models to Intel CoFluent Studio, designers can use C/C++ as action language (note: co-Simulation with MATLAB/Simulink is also available) and generate transaction-level modeling (TLM) SystemC code to run simulations.
+They can also generate code for other targets/purposes: SW prototyping, HW design, HW simulation, HW verification.
+The instrumented SystemC code coupled with Intel CoFluent Studio's analysis tools allows designers to observe the real-time execution of their models and extract performance figures like latencies, data throughputs, buffer levels, resource loads, power consumption, memory footprint and cost.

 Intel® CoFluent™ Studio v5.1.0 supports No Magic MagicDraw 17.0.5 for Microsoft Windows, and requires the SysML, MARTE and Intel CoFluent plug-ins for MagicDraw.